 Biden signs debt limit bill, avoiding US default

-The Republican-controlled House voted 314 to 117 and the Democrat-controlled Senate voted 63 to 36
+The bill signing, which was closed to the press, marked a low-key, symbolic end to a crisis

-WASHINGTON (Reuters) - President Joe Biden signed a bill that suspends the US government's $31.4 trillion debt ceiling, averting what would have been a first-ever default with just two days to spare.
+WASHINGTON (Reuters) – President Joe Biden on Saturday signed a bill that suspends the US government's $31.4 trillion debt ceiling, averting what would have been a first-ever default with just two days to spare.

 The House of Representatives and the Senate passed the legislation this week after Biden and House of Representatives Speaker Kevin McCarthy reached an agreement following tense negotiations.